Do you think IIT Guwahati certified course can help you in your career?

 In essence, a copy constructor takes an object as an argument and initializes a new object with the same state as the provided object.
 This includes copying the values of all member variables, whether they are primitive types, object references, or arrays.
 Copy constructors are particularly useful for creating deep copies of objects, ensuring that any changes made to the copied object do not affect the original object.

-Use of Copy Constructor
+What is the Use of Java Copy Constructor?

 The copy constructor in Java serves various purposes in object-oriented programming.
 Firstly, it allows developers to create a new object with the same state as an existing object, facilitating the creation of deep copies.
 This is particularly useful when dealing with complex objects containing nested structures or references to other objects.
 Additionally, copy constructors enable safe object initialization by ensuring that the new object is independent of the original, preventing unintended side effects from modifications to either instance.
 Furthermore, copy constructors can be utilized in scenarios such as cloning objects, implementing certain design patterns like Prototype, or facilitating object serialization and deserialization.
 Overall, the use of copy constructors adds flexibility, reliability, and maintainability to Java codebases by providing a mechanism for creating copies of objects tailored to specific requirements and use cases.